tbleicher/sketchup-react-demo/docs/build_app_ui.md

 ## Building the React UI

-For the purpose of this tutorial we will create a simple app that helps to reduce the number of materials used in a model.
-It shows the list of model materials (**Source List**) to the left and a list of **Matching Colors** in the center.
-The matches are sorted by the [CIEDE2000] (https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) color difference to the selected source material.

-When both a source and a match are selected, their **Color Details** are displayed in the right panel.
-The match also displays a `replace` link that will use a Ruby function to replace all uses of the match with the source material.
+### The App Component

 ![The Outline of the React app.](./images/app_outline.png)

-### The App Component

 In React a UI is built out of `components`.
-The top level component (`app.js`) creates the header and footer (green) and displays the list compontents in its main area (orange).
+The top level component `App` creates the header and footer (green) and displays the list compontents in its main area (orange).

 #### The Component State